michaelwoolsey/MinecraftMuralMaker/README.md

 `-d` will dither the result, which may make photographs look more realistic

-Usage: `mmm.py -r <"creative, glowing, crafting, expensive, shulker, glazed, ugly, bee, sideways, ore, all">`
+Usage: `mmm.py -r <"creative, glowing, crafting, expensive, shulker, glazed, ugly, bee, sideways, ore, all"> -i <filepath> (OPTIONAL: -h <integer> -d) `
-> When passing in more than 1 argument, you must surround them with \"\", (ex. `-r "shulker ore"`)
+> When passing in more than 1 argument, you must surround them with \"\", (ex. `-r "shulker ore expensive"`)

-What each option removes:
+The program will not use any invalid or transparent blocks, (ex. chests, glass), but you can choose to remove other blocks:
 * Creative: Bedrock
 * Glowing: Glowstone, Jack o' Lantern, Shroomlite
 * Crafting: Crafting Table, Furnace, Smoker, Blast Furnace, Smithing Table, Loom, Fletching Table, Dropper, Dispenser, Barrel